usdview Quickstart#

 Warning

-The python environment batch file currently only works in Windows Command Prompt so you will need to use that.
+The Python environment batch file currently only works in Windows Command Prompt, so use that.

 These instructions assume that you have configured usdview and all other scripts to be executed globally.